Our impact together

 • On 3rd June in Wales, a representative from First Minister Eluned Morgan’s office officially accepted our petitions and two supportive Members of the Senedd, Delyth Jewell and Natasha Asghar, submitted questions to the First Minister calling for action on early detection.

 • One week after our hand in one of our very supportive Members of the Senedd Delyth Jewell raised our campaign directly with the First Minister of Wales in the Senedd.
-This has led to a meeting with the Senedd health department, of the Cabinet Secretary for Health and Social Care, taking place in the summer – which is a fantastic result.
+This has led to a meeting with the Welsh Government in the Summer– which is a fantastic result.
 This could drive forward sorely needed improvements in early detection of pancreatic cancer in Wales.

 Quotemarks Created with Sketch.